twistlock/sample-code/siem/splunk/twistlock/README.md

     [2] Prisma Cloud Compute Console URL (without trailing `/`).
 This URL must be reachable by Splunk.
 If you are using Prisma Cloud Enterprise Edition (SaaS), this will be the address found at **Compute > Manage > System > Downloads** under the **Path to Console** heading.

     [3] List of projects.
 This is only applicable to users with [projects](https://docs.twistlock.com/docs/compute_edition/deployment_patterns/projects.html) configured in Prisma Cloud Compute Edition. **If you do not use projects, you can safely leave the default value.** The field accepts two types of values: a list of projects (example above) and the string `"all"` (be sure to include quotes).
 Using the list, you can specify a set of projects you'd like queried.
 With the string `"all"`, the script will automatically pull data from all projects.
-Using `"all"` requires a user with the [Administrator role](https://docs.twistlock.com/docs/compute_edition/authentication/user_roles.html#administrator).
+Using `"all"` requires a user with at least the [DevSecOps role](https://docs.twistlock.com/docs/compute_edition/authentication/user_roles.html#devsecops-user).

 2. Enable `poll_incidents.py` and `poll_forensics.py` at **Settings > Data inputs > Scripts**.

 3. **Optional:** Adjust the schedule as needed.
 The `poll_forensics.py` script uses a file created by `poll_incidents.py` to only pull relevant forensics information.
 Be sure to schedule `poll_forensics.py` at least 5 minutes after `poll_incidents.py`.

 ## Change notes
+### February 17, 2021 - v3.2.0
+- Changed the method of getting projects to not require an admin user ([#91](https://github.com/twistlock/sample-code/issues/91).

 ### January 28, 2021
 - Fixed bad data being added to forensics_events.txt when poll_incidents.py is ran multiple times before poll_forensics.py.
 - Fixed premature exit when a project in the list of projects does not have any new incidents.